liferay/liferay-docs/develop/tutorials/articles/message-bus/synchronous-messaging.markdown

 Save and redeploy your portlet.
 Your plugin should now send and receive messages as you've configured it to.
-In the case of the tour manager, the tasks portlet now displays the success message when a set up task is added!
+In the case of the tour manager, the tasks portlet now displays the success message when a set up task is added.

 ![Figure 2: The response to the synchronous message is successful!](../../images/msg-bus-synch-tasks.png)

-Likewise, the roadies' Setup portlet now gets any new tasks added by the road manager!
+Likewise, the roadies' Setup portlet now gets any new tasks added by the road manager.

 ![Figure 3: The task was created in the roadies' Setup portlet.](../../images/msg-bus-synch-setup.png)

+Congratulations!
+You've successfully made your first trip on the Message Bus!

 ## Next Steps